Mandatory Continuing Education Requirement

 Most initial licenses are not valid for the full 2 years.
 One (1) contact hour is required for each month, or partial month, of the licensure cycle, including two (2) hours on Prevention of Medical Errors and two (2) hours on Laws and Rules that govern the practice of Nursing (beginning with the biennium ending in 2015).
 HIV/AIDS is now a one-time, 1-hour CE requirement to be completed prior to the first renewal.
 Domestic Violence (DV) CE is now a 2-hour requirement for every third renewal.
 For example, if you renew your license on July 31, 2008 and completed DV during the 2006-2008 licensure cycle, you are required to complete the Domestic Violence CE before the July 31, 2014 renewal.
 Applicants who took the exam during the current renewal cycle should see the FAQ that asks “I passed the NCLEX in the last year.
 How many contact hours do I need to renew my license?”

-All Florida-licensed LPNs, RNs, CNSs and ARNPs are now in a 24-month renewal cycle and must complete 24 hours of appropriate continuing education during each renewal period.
-The 24 hours must include two (2) hours on Prevention of Medical Errors, two (2) hours in Laws and Rules that govern the practice of Nursing, and (2) hours in recognizing impairment in the workplace effective August 1, 2017 and every other biennium thereafter (every 4 years), effective August 1, 2017 and two (2) hours on Human Trafficking, as defined in s.787.06(2), F.S., effective October 1, 2017.
-HIV/AIDS is now a one-time, 1-hour CE requirement to be completed prior to the first renewal.
-Domestic Violence (DV) CE is now a 2-hour requirement every third renewal (every 6 years).
+All Florida-licensed LPNs, RNs, and APRNs are now in a 24-month renewal cycle and must complete 24 hours of appropriate continuing education during each renewal period.
+The 24 hours must include two (2) hours on Prevention of Medical Errors, two (2) hours in Laws and Rules that govern the practice of Nursing, (2) hours in recognizing impairment in the workplace and every other biennium thereafter (every 4 years), effective August 1, 2017 and two (2) hours on Human Trafficking, as defined in s.787.06(2), F.S., effective October 1, 2017.
+HIV/AIDS is now a one-time, 1- hour CE requirement to be completed prior to the first renewal.
+Domestic Violence (DV) CE is now a 2 hour requirement every third renewal (every 6 years).
 Since Domestic Violence (DV) is a 2-hour requirement, the licensee will have 26 hours of CE during the renewal period when DV is taken.